Associate Professor of Italian; Co-Director, International Business with Language and Culture

 Expertise: All levels of Italian Language; Italian Language for Business and Finance; Italian Modern and Contemporary Literature; Italian Opera; 19th and 20th Century Italian Literature; Alessandro Manzoni; Carlo Emilio Gadda

-Dr. Luigi G. Ferri is Assistant Professor of Italian Language and Literature at John Carroll.
+Dr. Luigi G. Ferri is Associate Professor of Italian Language and Literature at John Carroll.
 He graduated in 1998 from Università degli Studi di Urbino – Italy with a doctoral degree in Education (specialization in Foreign Languages and Literatures), and in 2003 he earned a Ph.
 D. in Italian at the University of Wisconsin-Madison, where he also developed a course of Italian for Business.
 Before joining John Carroll University, Dr. Ferri held a faculty position at the University of Central Florida, Orlando.